iporepos/flare/CONTRIBUTING.md

 ```bash
 python -m pip install -e .[dev,docs]
 ```
-This will install all dependecies needed both for developing and documentation.
+This will install all dependencies needed both for developing and documentation.

 ---